lambo10/PosBlockchain/README.md

-Custom Proof of Stake Blockchain Documentation
+Custom Proof of Stake Blockchain
-This documentation covers the custom Proof of Stake (PoS) blockchain, including integration with MetaMask, starting a node and its APIs, and writing and deploying smart contracts to the blockchain.
+This repository contains the implementation of a custom Proof of Stake (PoS) blockchain, including integration with MetaMask, starting a node and its APIs, and writing and deploying smart contracts to the blockchain.

 Overview
 The custom PoS blockchain consists of the following components: